spyder-ide/spyder/CONTRIBUTING.md

 This installs all of Spyder's dependencies into the environment along with the stable/packaged version of Spyder itself, and then removes the latter.

+If still having troubles with dependencies after the steps above, please also install the libraries by using the `requirements` file as shown below.

 If using `pip` and `virtualenv` (not recommended), you need to `cd` to the directory where your git clone is stored and run: